Mohan006007/react-app-docker-deployment/README.md

 - Automated build and deployment processes:
   - **Development**: Code pushed to `dev` → Image pushed to `dev` repo.
   - **Production**: `dev` merged into `master` → Image pushed to `prod` repo.
+  - Multibranch Jenkins pipeline ensures automatic triggers and builds based on the branch pushed to.
 - Build and deployment scripts:
   - `build.sh`: Automates Docker image creation.
   - `deploy.sh`: Handles deployment of the image to the server.